knupel/Rope/revision.md

 > add get() function to return get_selection() to make a correspondance with other class of Crope Gui
 > add function get_value() to R_Dropdown, the function return the String content of the selection
 > split String name and String label property for Crope element, now the both is independant.
-> improve and fi bug for R_Primitive, when we try to catch normal and real points list, and add equal conversion with the mother class for getting points too.
+> improve and fix bug for R_Primitive, when we try to catch normal and real points list, and add equal conversion with the mother class for getting points too.
 > add variable float angle to class R_Pixo
 > fix bug size in R_Primitive and increase the fps rendering by the way :)
 > clean R_Primitive constructor, by remove the summits lines, by passing arg to super Constructor